University Board of Governors

 The Vice-Chancellor is the principal academic and administrative officer of the University and is responsible to the Chairman of the Governors.
 As Vice-Chancellor, Graham is responsible for the leadership and management of the University within the principles laid down by the Board of Governors, of which he is an ex-officio member.
 Graham is supported by the Vice-Chancellor's Group, which includes the Deputy Vice-Chancellor, the Chief Officers and the Pro Vice-Chancellors.

-Ridwanah is a Principal Lecturer in the School of Social Work, Care and Community.
+Ridwanah is a Principal Lecturer in the School.
 Ridwanah is Academic Lead for subjects in Community Leadership and Children, Schools and Families.
 She also leads the International activities within the school and has developed her specialism of peer mentoring, globally, with students and young people from the Agadir Orphanage Centre in Morocco.

 Richard was Group CEO at the University during 2014-15, focussing on our international agenda.
 He brings a wealth of senior experience in global businesses, having spent most of his 40-year career in shipping.
 He began as a labourer in a Scottish shipyard before rising to board level positions in several major companies.